awsdocs/aws-systems-manager-user-guide/doc_source/setup-launch-managed-instance.md

 + Windows Server 2008\-2012 R2 AMIs published in November 2016 or later
 + Windows Server 2016, 2019, and 2022

-For information about manually installing SSM Agent on other Linux operating systems, see [Installing and configuring SSM Agent on EC2 instances for Linux](sysman-install-ssm-agent.md)\.
+For information about manually installing SSM Agent on other Linux operating systems, see [Working with SSM Agent on EC2 instances for Linux](sysman-install-ssm-agent.md)\.

 **TLS certificate requirement for instances**
 A Transport Layer Security \(TLS\) certificate must be installed on each managed instance you use with Systems Manager\.
 These certificates are used to encrypt calls to other AWS services\.
 A TLS certificate is already installed on each EC2 instance created from any AMI\.
 On instances created from AMIs not supplied by Amazon, and on your own on\-premises servers and VMs, install the certificate yourself\.
 For more information, see [Install a TLS certificate on and VMs on\-premises servers](troubleshooting-managed-instances.md#hybrid-tls-certificate)\.